aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/change-format/_index.md

 2. [Cell.setStyle(Style, explicitFlag)](https://reference.aspose.com/cells/nodejs-cpp/cell/#setStyle-style-boolean-)
 3. [Cell.setStyle(Style, StyleFlag)](https://reference.aspose.com/cells/nodejs-cpp/cell/#setStyle-style-styleflag-)

 ## **Sample Code**
 In this example, we create an Excel workbook, add some sample data, access the first worksheet, and get two cells ("A2" and "B3").
-Then, we get the style of the cell, set various formatting options (e.g., font color, bold), and change the format to the cell.
+Then, we get the style of the cell, set various formatting options (e.g., font color, bold), and change the format of the cell.
 Finally, we save the workbook to a new file.
 ![todo:image_alt_text](change-format.png)

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Formatting-ChangeFormat.js" >}}